On this page:

 - Smart Energy Council.

-The strategic review also ran an initial public consultation process from late 2024 to mid-2025.
+The strategic review also engaged with industry and consumer stakeholder groups outside the SRG through an initial public consultation process from late 2024 to mid-2025.

 A discussion paper was released on 10 February 2025, which invited feedback on the future design of the VEU program.
 More than 50 submissions were received from industry groups, individual businesses (including energy retailers), and consumer advocates.